1981 MB, ChB Auckland University

 - the patient with pain over their sinuses and with no obvious or minimal sinus disease

-- the patient who has had endoscopic sinus surgery, but the disease remains problematic
+- the patient who has had endoscopic sinus surgery, but the disease remains problematic.

 Since my return from London in 1991, I have been to the forefront in the development of endoscopic sinus surgical techniques.
 I also did additional training with David Kennedy in Philadelphia.
 I was the first person in Auckland to repair CSF leaks endoscopically, perform pituitary surgery endoscopically and perform frontal sinus drill-out surgery.
 I have been to the forefront of medical research in the area.
 I was the first otolaryngologist to describe the successful use of ultrasound to treat refractory sinus disease.
 I am also to the forefront of vitamin D research.
 Vitamin D has been shown to have a role in the treatment and prevention of respiratory infections.
-I am currently the principal investigator in a New Zealand Health Research Council feasibility study looking into the role of vitamin D supplementation in sinusitis and bronchiectasis.

-Over the last fifteen years, I have been involved with the treatment of a large number of cases of nasal trauma from contact sports or accidental injury in the Auckland region.
+Over the last thirty years, I have been involved with the treatment of a large number of cases of nasal trauma from contact sports or accidental injury in the Auckland region.
 These constitute a particularly challenging group of patients.
 This focus has given me an extensive experience in both cosmetic and functional nasal surgery (over 1000 cases).
 I am currently doing approximately 50 septorhinoplasties a year.

 I has written two books that are available in the bookshops and in the library